Why Honey Makes an Exceptional Gift

 For multi-jar sets, a small wooden crate, a slate board, or a simple linen-lined basket with a layer of excelsior (paper packing material) presents beautifully and doubles as usable kitchen storage after opening.

-Adding context elevates every honey gift: a hand-typed tasting note card, a printed map showing where the apiary is located, a QR code linking to information about the variety, or a few recipe suggestions matched to the specific honey you chose.
+Adding context gives every honey gift a story: a hand-typed tasting note card, a printed map showing where the apiary is located, a QR code linking to information about the variety, or a few recipe suggestions matched to the specific honey you chose.
 This is the difference between "nice honey" and a gift the recipient will remember and talk about.

 Honey Gifts for Specific Occasions